From Google to Apple

 When it works it's beautiful and useful, but when it doesn't it's jarring.

-I tend to switch back to Chrome for Meet meetings, as I’ve experienced some webcam freezing in Safari of myself or others (local only); Meet also supports more types of screen sharing in Chrome, like sharing one tab.
+I tend to switch back to Chrome for Meet meetings, as I’ve experienced some local-only webcam freezing in Safari of myself or others.
+Meet also supports more types of screen sharing in Chrome, like sharing one tab.

 Ecosystem effects of Safari include Handoff (move a browsing session between devices smoothly) and the downright bonkers power efficiency of Safari on macOS.

-Ecosystem effects of iCloud Keychain include faster and more fluid autofill support in Safari, on both macOS and iOS.
+Ecosystem effects of iCloud Keychain include faster and more fluid autofill support in Safari, on both macOS and iOS; automatic iCloud synchronization, and easily setup of password groups.

 ✔ Google Sheets → Numbers